srackham/rimu-chrome-extension/README.md

 5. Tick the _Rimu Markup Viewer_ extension _Allow access to file URLs_
    check-box.

-Now you will be able view any file or URL ending in `.rmu` as HTML in the browser.
+Now you will be able view file and URLs ending in `.rmu` and files ending in `.md` as HTML in the browser.